HSCTarou/hsctarou.github.io/_posts/2020-07-31-HackPark-Writeup-TryHackMe.md

 ![Searchsploit](/images/THM/HackPark/04-searchsploit.png "Searchsploit"){: .align-center}

 There is indeed an exploit available for our CMS version.
-Lets take a look to the one named ***"BlogEngine.NET 3.3.6/3.3.7 - 'dirPath' Directory Traversal / Remote Code Execution"*** and read it carefully.
+Lets take a look to the one named [BlogEngine.NET 3.3.6/3.3.7 - 'dirPath' Directory Traversal / Remote Code Execution](https://www.exploit-db.com/exploits/46353) and read it carefully.

 It is a exploit written in C# which will allow us to get a reverse shell exploiting a vulnerable code in the ```PostList.ascx.cs``` file.
 To abuse this vulnerability, we have to do the following: